rubenshteyn/node-js-bin/README.md

-# Stitching a binary file
+# Downloading and generating a binary file